 You will cry at Back-to-School night upon seeing your eldest child’s very first desk, full of schoolbooks and pencils.

 You will give yourself a manicure and be interrupted with only one coat of polish on your left hand.
-You will not be able to finish or remove this manicure for 6-8 days.
+You will not be able to finish or remove this manicure for 6-8 days or possibly ever.

 You will resist covering him with kisses in front of his friends.